leonlinsx/minimal-mistakes/_posts/2019-01-26-additional-marketplace-rake-factors.md

 I had additional thoughts:
   * There are some marketplaces that seem to be exceptions to this framework (which Josh self-admits is not definitive)
     * E.g. The stock photography market has always been curious to me since someone pointed it out.
 [The rake there can be >50%,]((https://microstockinsider.com/microstock_commission_rates "photography commissions") an incredible amount for a service that has so many competitors, transparent fees, and little marginal costs on the platform side.
     * E.g. China e-commerce marketplace rakes are very low when compared to US marketplaces.
+Taobao ~4% vs Ebay 9%
   * I think adding another factor of +3% for ‘promotional activity’ on the platform might be helpful
     * E.g. How booking.com lets advertisers become preferred members with better placement for 300bps
     * E.g. Hotel loyalty program average ~3% of rev in increased costs for the hotel